 Johnny's introduced 'Sun Gold' to the United States in 1991.
 As time passed, throngs of growers and their families and customers discovered its outstanding, sweet, winey, tropical taste.

-'Sun Gold' was the only orange cherry that Johnny's offered from 1991 through 2019.
-But it had faults, mainly cracking of the mature fruits, and the ripe fruits tend to drop to the ground within a week or two of ripening.
-Throughout those twenty-some years we were trialing many good, new orange cherries from our cooperators, but we were not wanting to introduce a tomato that improved on 'Sun Gold's faults without it at least nearly equaling 'Sun Gold' in flavor, and we weren't finding that.
+From 1991 through 2019, 'Sun Gold' was the only orange cherry that Johnny's offered.
+But it has its faults — mainly cracking of the mature fruits, and the ripe fruits tend to drop to the ground within a week or two of ripening.
+Throughout those twenty-some years we were trialing many good, new orange cherries from our cooperators, but we did not want to introduce a tomato that improved on 'Sun Gold's faults while falling short of its flavor, and we weren't finding that.

 Finally, Johnny's tomato breeder Emily Haga trialed that 2009 Johnny's cross in 2017 and 2018 with growers in different climates in the US.
 The growers liked the healthy plants: vigorous, but not too tall.
 And they liked the flavor, which they described as rich and balanced, with a meaty texture.
 They also liked its resistance to cracking, and they appreciated how the ripe fruits held well on the plant.